kmacdonald06/ai-openscale-icp/insight-timechart.md

   ![Transaction list](images/transaction_list.png)

-  Click any of the transaction IDs to get details about that transaction in the Explainability tab.
+  Click the **Explain** link for any of the transaction IDs to get details about that transaction in the Explainability tab.
 See [Monitoring Explainability](insight-timechart.html#insight-explain) below.

 - *Production model and De-biased model*